Threats to public radio and TV are escalating.

 What can I do to help?

-If you care about public media, it’s important for you to contact your representatives and let them know how important public media is to you.
-Ask them to fully fund public media and oppose the rescission package.
+If you care about public radio or TV, contact your Congressional representatives and let them know how important public media is to you.
+Ask them to fully fund the CPB and oppose the rescission package.

-Public media has always been supported by the communities it serves, and right now, your support matters more than ever.
+Public radio and TV have always been supported by the communities they serve, and right now, your support matters more than ever.

 - Learn about CPB’s role in public media – Corporation for Public Broadcasting